awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

 1. On the **Clusters** page, choose the cluster that you just launched and review the **Cluster Status** information\.
 Make sure that **Cluster Status** is **available** and **Database Health** is **healthy** before you try to connect to the database\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/rs-gsg-clusters-config-cluster-status.png)

-#### Creating a Cluster by Using Launch Cluster<a name="create-cluster-task"></a>
+#### Creating a cluster by using a launch cluster<a name="create-cluster-task"></a>

 If you're an existing Amazon Redshift user or want to customize your cluster, use the following procedure to launch your cluster\.
-If you're new to Amazon Redshift or just need a basic cluster, see [Creating a Cluster by Using Quick Launch Cluster](#quick-create-cluster)\.
+If you're new to Amazon Redshift or just need a basic cluster, see [Creating a cluster by using quick launch cluster](#quick-create-cluster)\.

-**To create a cluster by using Launch cluster**
+**To create a cluster by using a launch cluster**

 1. Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.